Generalizing Goal-Conditioned Reinforcement Learning with Variational Causal Reasoning: Theoretical Proofs

 According to Lemma~\ref{TV_distance} and the condition that $V(s)\in [0, \frac{1}{1-\gamma}]$,

-where $t^*$ is the shortest time steps to reach the goal.
-Here we assume $t^*=1$ for optimal policy in theoretical design part, while in practice, the bound may get loosen when larger $t^*$ or smaller $\gamma$.
+where $t^*$ is the shortest time step to reach the goal.
+Here we assume $t^*=1$ for optimal policy in the theoretical design part, while in practice, the bound may get loosened when larger $t^*$ or smaller $\gamma$.